-Reference Commentary - Balance Sheet AASB 101.54 - 80 AASB 101.5 AASB 101.10 ACT Disclosure Policy Format A Statement of Financial Position is to be included in the financial statements.
-AASB 101 allows both for-profit and not- for-profit agencies to change the title of their financial statements, so it is ACT Disclosure policy that the Statement of Financial Position be called the Balance Sheet.
+Reference Commentary - Balance Sheet Format AASB 101.54 - 80 AASB 101.5 AASB 101.10 ACT Disclosure Policy Format A Statement of Financial Position is to be included in the financial statements.
+AASB 101 allows both for-profit and not-for-profit agencies to change the title of their financial statements, so it is ACT Disclosure policy that the Statement of Financial Position be called the Balance Sheet.
 AASB 101 sets out the format for the Balance Sheet, including certain line items that must be disclosed in the statement.
 AASB 101.60 AASB 101 requires all assets and all liabilities to be presented as current or non-current except where a presentation based on liquidity provides information that is more relevant and reliable.
 Current assets should be presented separately from non-current assets and current liabilities should be presented separately from non-current liabilities in the Balance Sheet.
-AASB 101.54 AASB 101 requires the following items be disclosed separately in the Balance Sheet: Assets: cash and cash equivalents; trade and other receivables; inventories; assets held for sale and assets included in disposal groups classified as held for sale; investment property; biological assets; investments accounted for using the equity method; current tax assets; deferred tax assets; financial assets (excluding cash and cash equivalents, trade and other receivables, and investments accounted for using the equity method); property, plant and equipment; and intangible assets.
+AASB 101.54 Where material, AASB 101 requires the following items be disclosed separately in the Balance Sheet: Assets: cash and cash equivalents; • trade and other receivables; • inventories; assets held for sale and assets included in disposal groups classified as held for sale; investment property; biological assets; investments accounted for using the equity method; current tax assets; • deferred tax assets; financial assets (excluding cash and cash equivalents, trade and other receivables, and investments accounted for using the equity method); property, plant and equipment; and • intangible assets.
 AASB 16.47 Right-of use assets are disclosed in Note 19 Property, Plant and Equipment under the relevant class of asset.
-Liabilities: trade and other payables; liabilities included in a disposal group classified as held for sale; current tax liabilities; deferred tax liabilities; financial liabilities (excluding trade and other payables, and provisions); and AASB 101.55 provisions.
-Additional line items (including by disaggregating the line items listed above), headings and sub-totals shall be presented in the Balance Sheet when their presentation is relevant to the understanding of the agency's financial position.
-These additional sub-totals must: AASB 101.55A be made up of items recognised and measured in accordance with Australian Accounting Standards; be presented and labelled in a manner that makes the sub-totals clear and understandable and consistent from period to period; and not be displayed with more prominence than the sub-totals and totals required in Australian Accounting Standards.
+Liabilities: trade and other payables; liabilities included in a disposal group classified as held for sale; nabilities included in a disposal group classified as field for sale; current tax liabilities; deferred tax liabilities; financial liabilities (excluding trade and other payables, and provisions); and provisions.
+AASB 101.55 Additional line items (including by disaggregating the line items listed above), headings and sub-totals shall be presented in the Balance Sheet when their presentation is relevant to the understanding of the agency's financial position.
+These additional sub-totals must: AASB 101.55A • be made up of items recognised and measured in accordance with Australian Accounting Standards; • be presented and labelled in a manner that makes the sub-totals clear and understandable and consistent from period to period; and not be displayed with more prominence than the sub-totals and totals required in Australian Accounting Standards.
 Note that where an agency has no amounts applicable to any individual line item, that line item should not be included in the Balance Sheet.
-The Contributed Equity line item contained in the Model Balance Sheet relates to Territory Authorities.
+The Contributed Equity line item contained in the Model Balance Sheet relates to territory authorities.
 AASB 101.51(c), 51(e) The reporting date and rounding used in the Balance Sheet must be identified. &53 AASB 101.113 The Balance Sheet must be cross-referenced to relevant notes included, based on materiality considerations.
-AA3D 101.113 Budget FMA Section 27(2) FMA s63(2) The budget numbers appearing in the Balance Sheet are those published in the 2021-22 Budget Papers.
-For Territory Authorities budget numbers appearing in the Balance Sheet are based on the authority's Statement of Intent included in the Budget Papers.
+Cash and Investments Where an agency does not have any investments (either actual or budget) they should include a 'Cash and Cash Equivalents' line item on the face of the balance sheet rather than a 'Cash and Investment' line item.
+Budget FMA Section 27(2) FMA s63(2) The budget numbers appearing in the Balance Sheet are those published in the 2022-23 Budget Papers.
+For territory authorities budget numbers appearing in the Balance Sheet are based on the authority's Statement of Intent included in the 2022-23 Budget Papers.